Sacred Facade Lighting Design of Makassar Cathedral

 The result is a lighting system that feels architecturally integrated rather than technically imposed.

 The final design establishes Makassar Cathedral Church as a dignified and recognizable nighttime landmark while preserving its sacred identity and architectural character.
+The facade lighting enhances the perception of depth, warmth, and spiritual presence without relying on excessive illumination or visual spectacle.

 Through a contextual and performance-based design methodology, the project demonstrates how architectural lighting can support not only aesthetics, but also human experience, urban sensitivity, and environmental responsibility.
+The project reflects a broader design philosophy in which lighting becomes an instrument for shaping atmosphere, identity, and meaningful night-time architecture.